 Read the following fact sheets provided by THEO to learn more about your rights and techniques for dealing with your children in a crisis situation.

 By law, every school district and charter school must designate a homeless liaison that can educate and advocate for homeless students.
-Liaisons’ duties include helping students without homes enroll in school or pre-school, assisting to arrange transportation to school, and mediating disputes.
+Liaisons’ duties include helping students in homeless situations enroll in school or pre-school, assisting to arrange transportation to school, and mediating disputes.

 Region 13 Liaison Directory -List of liaisons within Region 13's service area